alaa-aqeel/books-API/README.md

 ## Status code

-200 : no error occurred
+200 : request e.g. get books, update book and delete book successfully processed

 201 : new book created

 400 : bad input

-- non-integer book ID
-- negative number or zero entered as book ID
+- non-integer entered as book id
-- invalid number of pages for page range
-- minimum page number exceed maximum page number
+- book id is less than one
-- book id does not exist
+- book with specified id does not exist
+- page count is non-integer value
+- page count is less than one
+- minimum page count exceed maximum page count
+- one of required fileds (all except link of book) is not specified when creating
+- invalid json sent as request body
+- request body size exceed 2 KB

 500 : error occurred while processing